LukeHackett/aws-certificated-associate-solutions-architect-study-notes/chapter-8/README.md

 - Route 53 routing policies provide a number ways in which you can setup complex routing requirements easily

   - **Simple** - simply maps a domain name to a single static value, such as an IP address
   - **Weighted** - distributes traffic across multiple resources according to a ratio (e.g. 10% of traffic)
   - **Latency** - sends users to resources in the AWS Region that’s closest to them based upon how quick a response will be (e.g. EU users to `eu-west-1` rather than `us-east-1`)
   - **Failover** - routes traffic to a primary resource unless it’s unavailable, in which case traffic will be redirected to a secondary resource
   - **Geolocation** - lets you route users based on their specific continent, country, or state.
 This allows you to deliver web pages in customer-appropriate languages, restrict content to regions where it’s legally permitted, or generate parallel sales campaigns.
 Note: if Route 53 fails to identify the origin or the request, then it will route it to a default location (that would need to be configured)
+  - **Geoproximity** - routes traffic based upon how close a request is to a particular longitude and latitude value or to an AWS region (it's more fine grained that Geolocation routing)
   - **Multivalue Answer** - evenly distributes traffic across multiple resources, unlike **Weighted** policies that return a single record, a **Multivalue Answer** policy returns all records, sorted in a random order

 ### Traffic Flow